ZelaaPayAE (ZPAE) Price Down 39% Over Last Week

-ZelaaPayAE (ZPAE) traded down 9.7% against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on July 3rd.
-In the last week, ZelaaPayAE has traded down 39% against the U.S. dollar.
-ZelaaPayAE has a total market cap of $2,072.57 and approximately $1,231.00 worth of ZelaaPayAE was traded on exchanges in the last 24 hours.
-One ZelaaPayAE coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+ZelaaPayAE (ZPAE) traded 9.7% lower against the dollar during the twenty-four hour period ending at 16:00 PM ET on July 8th.
+One ZelaaPayAE coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Over the last week, ZelaaPayAE has traded 39% lower against the dollar.
+ZelaaPayAE has a total market capitalization of $2,072.57 and $1,231.00 worth of ZelaaPayAE was traded on exchanges in the last day.

 - BitCanna (BCNA) traded 0.2% higher against the dollar and now trades at $0.0197 or 0.00000067 BTC.